 Every group benefits from an intentional opening.
 I like to open with everyone introducing what they brought and I pose a question for the group that everyone answers (ie. what is one tradition you doing when your college student gets home)?

 OPTIONAL PRAYER TIME

 Of course this is a totally optional part of the care package group, but we did offer it for those that wanted to stay.
 Freshman year can be a challenge for many young adults as they maneuver their brave new world.
 One of the most helpful things we can do to support them is to pray, and gather other voices to pray.
 You can choose a verse each time, and focus on that one area, or simply share and pray over specific needs.

-My daughter just finished her freshman year of college, and she is already saying, “Remember that time you sent me care packages every month?
-I really, really liked that!” (hint – do it again next year).
-While I’m not sure I’ll do it every month in the coming college years, I’ll be sure to be intentional about continuing the tradition at least every few months.
+When my daughter finished her freshman year of college, she said, “Remember that time you sent me care packages every month?
+I really, really liked that!”

-It’s a small effort for making her feel big love from home.
+It’s a small effort to make them feel that steady love from home.